Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Google Smart Lock on a Chromebook

 Google Smart Lock works a little differently on Chromebooks, and it allows you to unlock it simply by connecting to your Android device.
-You will need to sign in to your Google Account on both devices and have Chrome OS 71 or newer and Android 5.1 Lollipop or newer.
-Once you are signed in and updated, simply follow these steps:
+You will need to sign in to your Google Account on both devices.

 - Once you receive the confirmation message on your phone, choose the options you want to turn on under “enabled.”